sajibsrs/notes-on-react/docs/props.md

 ```

 *Note: Props stands for properties.
 Props is available to both class and functional components.
 You can name the parameter `props` anything you want.
 But by convention it is called props.*

+*Note: React props are read-only.
+If you try to change the value, you'll get an error.*